qkzk/fm/development.md

       - [ ] opening (???)
       - [ ] open in nvim (???)

+    - [ ] replace FmResult & FmError by anyhow since I'm already using it...

 - [ ] Version 0.1.20

   - [ ] build option to force reset of config file, warn the user at first start